Matt standing in front of an art piece featuring lots of colorful skateboard decks

 I speak at conferences around the globe, including TEDx, SXSW, International Open Data Conference, Code for All Summit, and more.
 I’ve also spoken before the European Union and UN Youth Assembly, and appear on podcasts like those hosted by Tech Policy Press and Government Technology Magazine.

 I care deeply about helping organizations work more effectively for social change and have served on several advisory boards to help wherever i can.
+You can check out my full CV here.

 I live in Lisbon, travel extensively, prioritize my friends, play padel, geek out about health, and will always root for the Red Sox, as I’m originally from Boston.